By Ashley Orona

 “Throughout the last eight years of outreach, we’ve heard the need or the desire for these tienditas to continue to exist and to allow opportunity for new ones to open,” Rishi said.

-The community plan proposes to allow residential zoning to include “RN2” and “RN3” districts, which keeps uses primarily residential but allows for limited commercial usage in the form of tienditas, day care facilities and some personal services.
+The community plan would allow residential zoning to include “RN2” and “RN3” districts, which keeps uses primarily residential, but also allows for limited commercial usage in the form of tienditas, day care facilities and some personal services.

 Limitations include restricting commercial activity in these special use districts to corner sites, capping building size at 1,500 square feet and setting hours of operation from 6 a.m. to 10 p.m.